 I was just, I was going to ask you a question a little bit earlier on, and I've now forgotten what it was.
-So we probably will have to go on.
-Oh, yes, one of the big things about blogs, I was pondering this, is that it's very easy.
+So we probably will have to go on?
+Oh, yes, that was about the one of the big things about blogs I was pondering this is that it's very easy.
 Lots of people say great, I'm going to write blogs, and they write two or three, and then they stop because they realise that it's hard work.
-And you've explained how you might ease the work in that by having other people get involved in it.
+And you've explained how you might use the work in that by having other people get involved in it.
 But one of the things you emphasise is that you've got to keep showing up.
 So you've got to keep doing it.
-It's very disheartening when you put out a piece of marketing, I've always thought and nobody responds to it.
-But you have to understand that you need lots and lots and lots of it consistently, regularly, frequently, so that eventually it starts to get that traction that you spoke about earlier on.
+It's very, it's very disheartening.
+When you put out a piece of marketing, I've always thought and nobody responds to it.
+But you have to understand that you need lots and lots and lots of it consistently, regularly, frequently, so that eventually it starts to get that traction that you spoke spoke out earlier on.